 You can make these cookies with either coconut oil or butter (or a mix of both).
 Using coconut oil will increase the coconut flavour!

-1. Put all your ingredients in a mixing bowl.
+Step 1: Put all ingredients in a mixing bowl.

 TIP: if your dough is too soft to form a ball, cool it in the fridge for about 20 minutes.
 This will firm up the butter again.